 The registered CKC Barbet Breeder must agree to and abide by a code of conduct which includes, not cross breeding dogs and not breeding unregistered dogs.

 Breeding a poodle cross, to get a Goldendoodle, Labradoodle and any other kind of doodle only produces a dog that has a coat that is half and half, and not necessarily a dog that doesn’t shed.
 You get half a coat type from each parent.
 The ‘dog breeder’ will likely have no idea which coat type you could get.
-Could be a harder coat to look after than that of the original breed they started with, and could require professional grooming every 4 weeks or so.
+Such a mix of labradoodle or goldendoodle could result in a coat that is much more difficult look after than that of the original breed they started with which could require professional grooming every 4 weeks or so.

-As a Barbet Breeder we will explain all about any health issues as well as all grooming requirements.
+As a Barbet breeder we will explain all about any health issues as well as all grooming requirements.
 We don’t knowingly put up a puppy for sale that has a health issue.
-All of our dogs for sale come from health tested parents.
+All our dogs for sale come from health tested parents.

 So, before you go and decide on labradoodle Ontario breeders, or that you want an Ontario Goldendoodle, contact us and let us explain to you why one of our Barbets will be a better choice for you.
 Poodle mixes aren’t the answer.
 Barbet’s may be.